 2 tablespoons protein/healthy fat – for added flavor, satiety, and blood sugar control.

 Choose from any of the following that counts as both protein and healthy fat: Hemp, Chia or Flaxseed, Raw Nuts (Almonds, Walnuts, etc.) or Nut Butters (Almond Butter, Cashew Butter, etc.).
 Additional healthier, unprocessed fat options for smoothies include Extra Virgin Coconut Oil, Coconut Butter, unsweetened Coconut Flakes, or 1/4 Avocado.
 I personally don’t love avocado on its own, but adding it to my smoothie works great.
 You don’t taste it, and it gives smoothies a delicious, creamy texture.
 TIP: When your avocado is perfectly ripe, peel and de-pit it and then mash it together with a teaspoon of lemon juice to keep it from browning.
 Then divide it into 4 small bowls and store in your freezer along with your other frozen fruit.

 1 cup liquid – to bring it all together.

 Good old plain water works great.
-Other options include unsweetened coconut water or an unsweetened milk of your choice (coconut, almond, etc).
+Other options include unsweetened coconut water or unsweetened milk of your choice (coconut, almond, etc).
 I personally avoid soy milk because of the potential dangers of processed soy, and dairy simply because-thanks to my love of cheese-I get enough in my diet already.
-TIP: Whatever you choose, avoid milks that contain the additive carrageenan since it has been linked to making people feel sick and impaired gastrointestinal health.
+TIP: Whatever you choose, avoid milk that contains the additive carrageenan since it has been linked to making people feel sick and impaired gastrointestinal health.

 A little honey or a pitted date – for a touch of sweetness.